Skip to main content

 The V2G landscape in the UK is moving quickly:

-• More vehicle manufacturers are adding bidirectional support
+• More manufacturers are adding bidirectional support

 • Octopus Energy's Power Pack V2G tariff is expanding